Ryau91/RYPPS1/README.md

 ## Introduction

 My first game.
 This was created in python in about two weeks.
 I used the pygame module to make this game.
+Simply download all of the files and execute main.py to begin the game.

 ### Controls